Past Events

 Silas Munro was featured in the podcast "A Typeface for Change: Silas Munro" on Race/Remix, a program of Racial Justice Studio, an initiative of the Arizona Arts Division.

-This series was organized by a sub-committee of the Black Faculty Affinity Group including:
+This series was organized by a subcommittee of the Black Faculty Affinity Group, including:

 - Dr. Mamadou Baro, Chair of BARA, Associate Professor, School of Anthropology